-- Remove the lower front panel. - Pull off the air tube (Fig. 9.4). - Undo the three screws holding the venturi to the gas valve. - Undo the two screws holding the venturi to the fan and remove. - Ensure the gasket is transferred to the new venturi or positioned on the fan before positioning the replacement. - Ensure the rubber gasket between the gas valve and venturi is correctly positioned. - Replacement is the reverse. - Allow the heater to ignite and check for gas leaks after the gas valve. - After five minutes check the rate and combustion is correct to the data table. (inside front cover).
-Adjust using the throttle screw on the gas valve clockwise to decrease CO2, anti- clockwise to increase CO2.
+- Remove the Lower Front Panel.

+- Pull off the Air Tube (Fig. 9.4)

+- Undo the three screws holding the Venturi to the Gas Valve.

+Undo the two screws holding the Venturi to the Fan and remove.

+- Ensure the gasket is transferred to the new venturi or positioned on the Fan before positioning the replacement. - Ensure the rubber gasket between the Gas Valve and Venturi is correctly positioned. - Replacement is the reverse. - Light the Heater and check for gas leaks. - After five minutes check the rate and combustion is correct to the Datatable. (inside Front cover).
+Adjust using the Throttle Screw on the Gas Valve clockwise to decrease CO2, anticlockwise to increase CO2.
 (Fig. 9.1)